We're happy to announce that we are now SOC 2 Type 2 certified as part of our continued focus on the security and integrity of our customers' data!

 Synchronous integrations are useful if you need to send data to an app, but must have confirmation of process completion before continuing with your next task.

-In case you missed it, check out last month's blog.
+In case you missed it, check out last month's news.

 Prismatic is the integration platform for B2B software companies.
 It's the quickest way to build integrations to the other apps your customers use and to add a native integration marketplace to your product.
 A complete embedded iPaaS solution that empowers your whole organization, Prismatic encompasses an intuitive integration designer, embedded integration marketplace, integration deployment and support, and a purpose-built cloud infrastructure.
 Prismatic was built in a way developers love and provides the tools to make it perfectly fit the way you build software.